vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 waited in line outside Trader Joe's for a few minutes, and entered around 3:52 PM.
 I checked out of Trader Joe's at 4 PM with Kendall.
 I then went to Udupi Palace and ordered a spinach masala dosa.

+## Monday August 24

+In the afternoon (between 2:20 PM and 2:50 PM), I went to Bangkok Thai Cuisine and got a yellow curry tofu.
+I paid by cash.
+The waiter was the usual one.